 This course is a continuation of Physics III and is intended for, but not restricted to, those students who wish to pursue further studies in the physical sciences or engineering.
-Topics include torque and static equilibrium, oscillations, wave motion, sound and light, thermodynamics, fluid mechanics, and electricity and magnetism.
+Topics include

 PREREQUISITE: Physics 111, and Mathematics 151 or permission of the instructor.